-The purpose of these guidelines is to provide pest surveillance direction for the Cooperative Agricultural Pest Survey (CAPS) Program.
-These guidelines are for State Departments of Agriculture, state Plant Protection and Quarantine (PPQ) personnel, tribal governments, and collaborators that conduct pest surveillance activities with Pest Detection funding.
-These guidelines and the referenced resources provide general and specific direction on Program processes and how pest surveillance activities should be conducted.
-Questions concerning current or yearly survey activities may be obtained from the National Survey Coordinator in Policy Management, National Operations Manager for Pest Detection, or members of the National CAPS Committee (NCC).
+The purpose of these guidelines is to provide direction for the Cooperative Agricultural Pest Survey (CAPS) program.
+These guidelines are written for State Departments of Agriculture, Plant Protection and Quarantine (PPQ) personnel, tribal governments, and collaborators.
+These guidelines provide a general overview of the CAPS program.
+Specific details concerning current or yearly survey activities may be obtained from the National Survey Coordinator in Policy Management, National Operations Manager for Pest Detection, or PPQ State Plant Health Directors.